Jojo09092007/UPDATE-KODAK-3D-PRINTER/README.md

 ### Deploying new configurations
-Install nix-os sd card image (just download the newest version) https://hydra.nixos.org/job/nixos/release-24.05/nixos.sd_image.aarch64-linux flash it with balena etcher to your sd card https://etcher.balena.io/ put the sd card into the rpi, turn on, wait for it to boot (you might get a flashing display -> wait for 15 minutes -> switch off and back on -> voilà) you should see a command window now.
+1. Download nix-os sd card image. (just download the newest version) (Link 1)
+2. Flash it with balena etcher to your sd card.
+(Link 2)
+3. Put the sd card into the rpi, turn it on, wait for it to boot (you might get a flashing display -> wait for 15 minutes -> switch off and back on -> voilà) you should see a command window now.
-Run these commands.
+4. Run these commands.
 You should use `nixos-rebuild` locally:
 ```
 $ sudo -s